oristopo/nanoTAPR/README.md

 Controls
 ========

-The TAPR application window has controls for changing start and stop frequencies, reference and transmit signal levels, and sweep functions.
+TAPR's window has controls for changing start and stop frequencies, reference and transmit signal levels, and sweep functions.
 ![](media/TAPR.gif)
- These controls are not shown on the printed outputs.
+ Those controls are not shown on the printed outputs.

 Frequency Controls